The Wrong Planet Syndrome – Part 1

 Comments like, “I don't think of you as disabled,” “It's great how you don't let your disability hold you back,” and “You have overcome your disability so beautifully,” simply don't ring true for those of us who live with our disabilities every day.
 It doesn't matter how sincerely you mean the compliment –– these types of comments simply aren't what most of us need or want to hear."

-Well, the "last straw" is the phrase "suffer from autism."
-Autism is not something people suffer from; it is not a disease.
-People simply are autistic.
-What they suffer from are demands that are fundamentally inapplicable to them.
-Just as people do not suffer from being homosexual but can suffer from homophobia.
+And finally, one of the most frustrating phrase: “suffer from autism.”
+Autism is not something people suffer from—it’s not a disease.
+People simply ARE autistic.
+What they suffer from are the demands and expectations that don’t align with how they experience the world.
+Just like LGBTQ+ people don’t suffer from being who they are but can suffer from homophobia, autistic people don’t suffer from autism itself, but from society’s misunderstanding and prejudice.

 Let's be classified?

-• Low-functioning ("deep", "profound", "severe", "classic") autists "live in their own world", have enormous difficulties in communicating with the outside world and arranging life, and usually do not speak or speak with difficulty and very poorly (although, sometimes, they write books and make millions on Wall Street).
-The fact that such people look aloof and poorly responsive to external signals does not mean that they do not understand what is happening or intellectually less developed than you.
-They need substantial or very substantial support of other people.
+Low-functioning ("deep", "profound", "severe", "classic") autists "live in their own world," have enormous difficulties communicating with the outside world and managing daily life, and usually do not speak or speak with great difficulty and very poorly (although, sometimes, they write books and make millions on Wall Street).
+The fact that such people appear aloof and poorly responsive to external signals does not mean they don’t understand what is happening or are intellectually less developed than you.
+They need substantial or very substantial support from others.

-• High-functioning ("mild") autists "live in a common world, but in a special way", they are better adapted to life in society.
-Although their life is fraught with difficulties, they need less support (this is what the official classification says, but it is not always true).
-From the article Asperger Syndrome: 50 important facts about having "mild" autism: "If you have it "mildly", you're at the awkward midpoint of being "normal enough" for everyone to expect the same from you as everyone else, but "autistic enough" to not always reach those expectations".
+High-functioning ("mild") autists "live in a common world, but in a special way."
+They are better adapted to life in society.
+Although their life is full of challenges, they require less support (this is what the official classification says, though it is not always accurate).
+From the article Asperger Syndrome: 50 important facts about having "mild" autism: "If you have it 'mildly,' you're at the awkward midpoint of being 'normal enough' for everyone to expect the same from you as everyone else, but 'autistic enough' to not always reach those expectations".

-Asperger's syndrome has always been considered a type of autism at the highest-functioning end of the autism continuum.
+Asperger's syndrome has always been considered a type of autism at the highest-functioning end of the autism spectrum.

 "People with Asperger's Syndrome tend to develop speech in the same way as typically developing children, but they have significant social difficulties.
 These difficulties become more evident as they mature and social expectations rise.
 Because people with Asperger Syndrome are often quite intelligent but also “quirky,” the disorder is sometimes referred to as “Geek Syndrome” or “Little Professor Syndrome.”" (the source)